Neotys-Labs/neoload-models/neoload-project/doc/v3/project_settings.md

 # Project settings
 Some preferences of the project can be overwritten.
+Each of these properties can be overwritten one by one, the other properties will keep the value defined from NeoLoad.

 #### Available settings